-Why do you need to understand China’s She-conomy?
+Why do you need to understand China’s ‘She-conomy’?

 China’s She-conomy is getting larger, estimated at 10 trillion RMB in 2020.
 It represents a new trend in Chinese consumer behavior and includes entertainment, parenting products and services, sports, health products and more.
 Compared to the 1980s and 1990s, young women with higher educational backgrounds and incomes of 20K or higher are more common now.

-According to data from MobTech, the proportion of women with a master’s degree or higher in some age groups rose from 1.6% to 7.6%, while for men, the rate increased from 2.2% to 5.7%.
+According to data from MobTech, the proportion of women with a Master’s degree or higher in some age groups rose from 1.6% to 7.6%, while for men, the rate increased from 2.2% to 5.7%.
 The proportion of women with an income of 20K or higher and the income gap between men and women is narrowing.
 The average monthly shopping frequency of women is 7.2 times, which is much higher than that of men’s 5.5 times.
 6% of women shop every day.
 Women as a consumer group are becoming more and more important.

-Who did Women’s Day marketing right?
+Who has done Women’s Day marketing right?